-Our historical net tangible book value as of December 31, 2016 was \$(63.5) million, or \$(1.85) per share of common stock.
-Our historical net tangible book value per share represents our total tangible assets less our total liabilities and preferred stock (which is not included within stockholders' deficit), divided by the number of shares of common stock outstanding as of December 31, 2016.
+Our historical net tangible book value as of March 31, 2017 was \$(67.5) million, or \$(1.97) per share of common stock.
+Our historical net tangible book value per share represents our total tangible assets less our total liabilities and preferred stock (which is not included within stockholders' deficit), divided by the number of shares of common stock outstanding as of March 31, 2017.

-Our pro forma net tangible book value as of December 31, 2016 was \$(14.4) million, or \$(0.28) per share of common stock.
-Pro forma net tangible book value per share represents our total tangible assets less our total liabilities, divided by the number of shares of Class A common stock and Class B common stock outstanding as of December 31, 2016, after giving effect to (1) the reclassification of all of our outstanding shares of existing common stock into an equal number of shares of Class B common stock and the conversion of all outstanding shares of our preferred stock into an aggregate of 18,163,158 shares of Class B common stock immediately prior to the closing of this offering as if such reclassification and conversion had occurred on December 31, 2016, (2) the reclassification to stockholders' of our preferred stock warrant liability in connection with the conversion of our outstanding preferred stock warrant into a Class B common stock warrant as if such reclassification had occurred on December 31, 2016, and (3) the accrual of a cumulative dividend of \$7.2 million payable concurrent with the conversion of our Series A preferred stock into Class B common stock to the holders of our Series A preferred stock, which has been calculated as if the conversion of Series A preferred stock into Class B common stock occurred as of December 31, 2016.
+Our pro forma net tangible book value as of March 31, 2017 was \$(18.4) million, or \$(0.35) per share of common stock.
+Pro forma net tangible book value per share represents our total tangible assets less our total liabilities, divided by the number of shares of Class A common stock and Class B common stock outstanding as of March 31, 2017, after giving effect to (1) the reclassification of all of our outstanding shares of existing common stock into an equal number of shares of Class B common stock and the conversion of all outstanding shares of our preferred stock into an aggregate of 18,163,158 shares of Class B common stock immediately prior to the closing of this offering as if such reclassification and conversion had occurred on March 31, 2017, (2) the reclassification to stockholders' of our preferred stock warrant liability in connection with the conversion of our outstanding preferred stock warrant into a Class B common stock warrant as if such reclassification had occurred on March 31, 2017, and (3) the accrual of a cumulative dividend of \$7.4 million payable concurrent with the conversion of our Series A preferred stock into Class B common stock to the holders of our Series A preferred stock, which has been calculated as if the conversion of Series A preferred stock into Class B common stock occurred as of March 31, 2017.
 Each of these actions will occur immediately prior to the completion of this offering.

 Our pro forma as adjusted net tangible book value represents our pro forma net tangible book value, plus the effect of (1) the sale of shares of Class A common stock in this offering at an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, (2) repayment of our outstanding principal and interest, together with a termination fee, under our term loan with Silicon Valley Bank.
-Our pro forma as adjusted net tangible book value as of December 31, 2016 was \$ million, or \$ per share of common stock.
+Our pro forma as adjusted net tangible book value as of March 31, 2017 was \$ million, or \$ per share of common stock.
 This amount represents an immediate increase in pro forma net tangible book value of \$ per share to our existing stockholders and an immediate dilution of \$ per share to investors participating in this offering and (3) the cash payment of the accrued dividend described above.
-We determine dilution per share to investors participating in this offering.
+We determine dilution per share to investors participating in this offering by subtracting pro forma as adjusted net tangible book value per share after this offering from the assumed initial public offering price per share paid by investors participating in this offering.